thirdweb-dev/typescript-sdk/etc/sdk.api.md

     setRecipient(recipient: string): Promise<TransactionResult>;
 }

+// Warning: (ae-forgotten-export) The symbol "ThirdwebContract" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "ContractPublishedMetadata" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal